The Congregation (band)

 The Congregation was a British pop ensemble, formed by Roger Cook and Roger Greenaway in England.
-In the United States it ws credited as The English Congregation.
+In the United States it was credited as The English Congregation.

 The band's biggest hit was a cover version of "Softly Whispering I Love You" (originally recorded by Cook and Greenaway's previous group, David and Jonathan), which peaked at No. 4 on the UK Singles Chart in 1971, No. 29 on the Billboard Hot 100 chart in the US, No. 1 in South Africa, No. 12 in Australia and New Zealand and No. 10 in Germany.
 The group's lead singer was the former Plastic Penny vocalist, Brian Keith, who later became a session musician.
 With no further top 40 hits, The Congregation was a transatlantic one-hit wonder.

 The band changed its name on releases in the United States to avoid confusion with the Mike Curb Congregation, which also recorded "Softly Whispering I Love You".